-Our model requires our Teachers to take on a mentoring role where they support the individual journey of each student.
-Our Teachers' capacity to build healthy and respectful relationships with each student is integral to our 'whole of school' approach to well-being.
-Our Teaching staff are provided with regular professional development to equip them to effectively support students in the development of their social and emotional skills.
+Our model requires our teachers to take on a mentoring role where they support the individual journey of each student.
+Our teachers' capacity to build healthy and respectful relationships with each student is integral to our 'whole of school' approach to well-being.
+Our teaching staff are provided with regular professional development to equip them to effectively support students in the development of their social and emotional skills.
+All teaching staff complete the Mental Health First Aid certificate.

-The 'Student Connect' service offered to students and their families at SEDA College, relies on a partnership between Teachers, Regional Managers, students, parents and the Student Connect Coordinators.
+The 'Student Connect' service offered to students and their families at SEDA College, relies on a partnership between teachers, Regional Managers, students, parents and the Student Connect team.
 This enables the development of informed strategies and a consistent approach to student well-being and case management.
 The College takes this a step further, by developing an individual student's capacity to actively engage with community support services and online resources when necessary.

 The 'Student Connect' page and regular bulletins offered on MySEDA (the SEDA College learning management platform), provides relevant wellbeing resources for students and parents.
-Self-help is encouraged, as we work together to grow our students into more independent and self-sufficient young adults.
-The College has two full-time Student Connect Coordinators, thereby acknowledging the importance we place on ensuring each and every student has access to well-being support during their SEDA College journey.
+Selfhelp is encouraged, as we work together to grow our students into more independent and selfsufficient young adults.
+The Student Connect Team has a full time Educational and Developmental Psychologist and a full-time Social Worker, thereby acknowledging the importance we place on ensuring each and every student has access to well-being support during their SEDA College journey.
 An important aspect of SEDA College's Educational program involves proactively raising our students' awareness of well-being issues, in order to prepare them for the myriad of challenges facing young people today.
 For example; in each of the first three terms, at least one well-being event is promoted across the College.
 Additionally, relevant community organisations are regularly invited to present to classes.
 Within the curriculum, the 'Healthy Living' Area of Study completed by Year 11 and Year 12 students has components that have been specifically designed to assist in the development of a positive and healthy lifestyle.